dlqs/webscripten/README.md

 ## Future work
 ### Linking other libraries
 #### Static Linking Using LLD
 As of now, static linking is done by fetching the library folder `sysroot.tar` located in the static folder, and copying its contents into LLD's filesystem.
+Extra flags would also have to be added to LLD's arguments to let LLD know the location of the libraries.
 The un-taring code is taken from [wasm-clang](https://github.com/binji/wasm-clang/blob/8e78cdb9caa80f75ed86d6632cb4e9310b22748c/shared.js#L580-L652).
-To add extra libraries, modify the code in `run_lld.js` to do the same for other `tar` files.
+To add extra libraries, modify the code in `run_lld.js` to do the same for other `.tar` library files.
 #### Importing Javascript functions using Webassembly imports
 Inside the file `run_wasm.js` , import the javascript module via `require` and add the module to the environment of `importObject` before running the WebAssembly instance.